drop-games/eb-docs/docs/Whitepaper/Contents.md

 list/link roadmap topics

 **Blockchain & Tokenomics**
-_HyperBlade DAO basics + principles_
+_specific blockchain-related mechanics + maths_

 player ownership tldr -> governance & revenue sharing;

-SPR - what is it -> ingame currency, hardcoded values (total amount of token), how to get it, what to do w it - ingame economy - buying stuff (NFT & other), token economy, LIQIDITY (Tokemak?),
+SPR - what is it -> ingame currency, hardcoded values (total amount of token),token economy,

+how to get it, what to do w it - ingame economy - buying stuff (NFT & other),

-SPR - mechanics -> play game - earn, (buy on markets), staking - what is the purpose (revenue redist & governance decentralization & rewarding for loyalty & bringing more people), where the funds are coming from - revenue (token buyback by DAO?) & staking pool, staking schedule - mechanics
+SPR - mechanics -> play game - earn, (buy on markets), staking - what is the purpose (revenue redist & governance decentralization & rewarding for loyalty & bringing more people), where the funds are coming from - revenue (token buyback by DAO?) & staking pool/treasury, staking schedule - mechanics
+LIQIDITY (Tokemak?)

 revenue model (include burning tokens) - direct selling, market fees, other; tools & platforms for other projects
-allocation & vesting, what will each allocated part go to, HB Treasury purpose
+allocation & vesting, what will each allocated part go to DAO Treasury - purpose of it - expenses on development - maybe specific numbers

-rounds of raising capital (direct token sale, limited release, steady release, minting?)
+rounds of raising capital/token allocation (private sale, public sale & liquidity, minting?)

 capital required to play (initially); game is not P2W, in the beginning you get bokken kendo wooden sword

-Time ore as reward for players (future) - ref to roadmap
+Time ore as reward for players (future)

+Token issuance curve ($SPR); token allocation & vesting curves; planned inflation; market fees curve; DAO profit sharing; DAO voting
+Player rewards curve

 **Governance**
-_HB DAO (everything about it)_
+_HyperBlade DAO basics + principles_

+Why DAO?
+Current set up - development & voting & communication
+Members - original team, $SPR holders, DAO communication (not only $SPR holders), council

+$SPR holders vote for council
-voting; council? (based on 7 quadratically voted in members); issues to vote on; supermajority; specific cases (members leaving, coercion, other); rewards for the service; player's voice & $SRP hodlers voice;
+council - 7 quadratically voted in members; issues to vote on; supermajority; specific cases (members leaving, coercion, other); rewards for the service; how long will they serve

+HIP explanation - any proposals for $SPR - staking/liquidity/rewards/collabs etc, big game-dev proposals, council members

-voting for NFTs (free-for-all vote), what benefits it brings other types of voting
+voting for NFTs (free-for-all vote), what benefits it brings

+separation of concerns - protocol changes (HIP), NFT voting, balance voting (ELO)

+how development looks like (smaller than HIP related issues), meaning the game Team members listed, who does what
+Non-core team needed

-how development looks like (smaller than HIP related issues) How decentralization will be achieved and what will it give
+How decentralization will be achieved and what will it give

 **NFT**